 A skilled composer understands the threshold of repeats a musical phrase requires before it begins to sound too repetitive.
 There is also the risk of not having enough repeats, hereby failing to puncture the idea within the listener’s mind.
 A song would be incomprehensible if it never repeated.
 If every bar was an exposition of a new idea it would sound like nonsense, with too much information being thrown around.
 As a listener, I require repetition to digest what I am hearing.
 It appears that repetition is an essential ingredient across all forms of music.

 By extension, I can zoom out and extend this framework to a full track.
 The first time I listen to a song I probably won't like it.
 It may sound too unfamiliar or alien.
 But as I continue listening, I may end up falling in love with it.
-I suppose this is what acquired taste is, manifesting in all domains of human experience like food or drinks.
+I suppose this is what acquired taste is, manifesting across all domains of human experience like culinary arts.
 It seems like repeated exposure to the same material changes the relationship to whatever it is one is consuming.

 So the question is: why is it a different experience?
 What is it about each repetition that makes it change the feel of things?
 If I listen to the same song twice but it feels different, is it really the same song?